tdmore-dev/tdmore/docs/book/05-API.md

 ## 7  144 241.3273
 ```

-A last dose of 241mg is recommended for this specific subject.
+A last dose of 241mg is recommended for this specific virtual subject.

 **Example 3**: Ask for a confidence interval around the dose